fthomas/refined/README.md

 scala> val userInput = 55

-// We can refine values by either using `refineV` with an explicit return type scala> val ageEither1: Either[String, Age] = refineV(userInput)
+// We can refine values with this refined type by either using `refineV`
+// with an explicit return type scala> val ageEither1: Either[String, Age] = refineV(userInput)
 ageEither1: Either[String,Age] = Right(55)

-// or by using `RefType.applyRef` with a refined type as parameter. scala> val ageEither2 = RefType.applyRef[Age](userInput)
+// or by using `RefType.applyRef` with the refined type as type parameter. scala> val ageEither2 = RefType.applyRef[Age](userInput)
 ageEither2: Either[String,Age] = Right(55)
 ```